enoklearn/engineering/exercises/infrastructure/virtual-machine-provisioning.md

 - What is an SSH public key?
 - What is Ubuntu?
-- Why is it important to tear down the server?
+- Why is it essential to tear down the server?

 ## Reflection